 Represents the south part of the city of Albert Lea.

-Bill filled a newly created director position after the acquisition of new territory that includes the city of Albert Lea.
-Bill is serving his 3rd year on the Board of Directors.
-When Bill is not performing director duties, he’s working full time as a licensed civil engineer.
-He enjoys attending grandchildren’s activities and also supports Minnesota sports events that include the MN Gophers, Twins, Vikings and Timberwolves.
-Bill is also a member of the Exchange Club of Albert Lea and in the past has been part of the catholic church parish council and the local Moose Club.
+Bill filled a newly created director position after the acquisition of new territory in 2015 that included the City of Albert Lea.
+He has B.S. and M.S. degrees in Civil Engineering from South Dakota State University, and retired in early 2021 after a 47 year career, as a licensed consulting civil engineer.
+Bill really enjoys family events, attending his grandchildren's activities, and also watching Minnesota sports events that include the Gophers, Twins, Vikings and Timberwolves and Loons.
+Bill is also a member of the Exchange Club of Albert Lea and St. Theodore's Catholic Church.
+In the past, he served on church parish council and was a member of the Moose Club.
 Bill and his wife Beth have three grown married children and eight grandchildren.
-Bill has enjoyed learning about the overall organization of the cooperative, the governance duties of a director and meeting and working with the dedicated staff.
+Bill has enjoyed learning about the overall organization of Freeborn Mower Electric Cooperative, the governance and fiduciary duties of a director, and working with the dedicated staff of the cooperative.

 Larry Irvine - District 9